gameinn1/HikaruNoGoSSA/README.md

 Update: February 7th 2026.
 Timed and styled up till ep 12, doing 13 now.
 Thanks to llbx who did some intro texts which have all been put on current episodes.

 Update: February 24th 2026.
 Made some good progress.
 I decided to dedicate all of February to this.
 I have now checked subs, ammended timing when needed and styled up till episode 46 for the main anime.

+Update: March 8th 2026.
+Have now subbed, checked and styled the main anime!
+Updateded pdf documents and screenshots.

 ### Status Legend
 - ✅ Complete